nehaljwani/team.exiv2.org/book/IMaEA.md

 We could of course add other classes to this program.
 We could have **class Building** and add buildings to the college.
 The visitor could visit all the buildings.
 We could have rooms in every building.
 I am sure you get the idea.

 In a JPEG, we have a linked list of segments.
-So we visitor has a visitSegment() method.
+So tvisitor.cpp has a visitSegment() method.
 As JPEG has an embedded Exif Tiff, so we have visitExif(), visitIFD(), visitTag(), visitXMP().
 The visitor knows nothing about how to navigate the file.

 In tvisitor.cpp, we only have a single Visitor called ReportVisitor.
 When you create him, you specify options which are Basic, Recursive, XMP.
 The ReportVisitor effectively performs the same options as _**$ exiv2 -pS**_, or _**$ exiv2 -pR**_, or _**$ exiv2 -pX**_.
 We could easily create a new class Exiv2Visitor which would create Exiv2::ExifData.
 It's also possible to create a class Exiv2Writer which would output a new file with modified metadata.